-Electron-beam computed tomography (EBCT) is a fast and sensitive test for detecting calcium build-up in the arteries of the heart.
-It uses an electron gun instead of regular x-rays to scan the chest.
+Electron-beam computed tomography (EBCT) is a fast test to look for calcium build-up in the heart's arteries.
+It uses an electron gun to scan the chest.

 You will be able to leave after the test is done.